IceCodedCoffee/asp.net-mvc5-playground/[15] UrlsAndRoutes/UrlsAndRoutes/App_Data/ReadmePractice.txt

 4. Define a dynamic route that defaults to the list action if no action in the URL is provided

 5. Define a dynamic route that defaults to the list action of the CustomerController if no controller nor action in the URL is provided

+6. Unit tests

+7. Comment out previous routes and define a route that must begin with /Public but otherwise matches any controller/action with no default and unit test